mahoney1/docs/commercialpaper-query-tutorial.md

 Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history from the ledger.
 This required Luke (a developer@MagnetoCorp) to add query functionality in the contract, and then be able to run queries from his application (and likewise for DigiBank application users).
 The upgraded smart contract should be active on the channel so that the applications can get the history and report on it.

 OK, lets get started !

+## Step 1.
+Add the main query transaction functions in papercontract.js

 1. In VSCode, open the folder with the smart contract completed in the previous tutorial: